 Genital Herpes is a common sexually transmitted disease (STD) that any sexually active person can get.

-Usually, the herpes virus causes sores that appear on the vaginal area, and/or the anus.
+Usually, the herpes virus causes sores that appear in the vaginal area, and/or the anus.

 It can sometimes appear around the mouth.

-Herpes can only be suppressed, but it never goes away.
+Herpes can only be suppressed, but it never go away.

 It can return, and it is contagious even when there are no visible sores.

 Upon observation, a patient can have from four to seven flare-ups each year.